xfrancv/sele/README.md

 # Install

-You need to download MATCONVNET and compile all MEX files.
-To this end go to MATLAB and run
+You need to download MATCONVNET and compile all MEX files by going to MATLAB and running

 `selclassif_install`

-If you intend to replicate the experiments from ICML paper you will need to download the UCI and LIBSVM datasets and convert then to MAT files.
-This can be done by running
+If you intend to replicate the experiments from ICML paper you will in addition need to download the UCI and LIBSVM datasets and convert then to MAT files.
+This can be done by running a single script

 `selclassif_install_data`

 # Demo

-There is a demo which shows how to a train selective classifier.
-The predictor is the multi-class SVM classifier.
-Then, there are 4 different methods how to construct the selection function.
+The code shows how to a train selective classifier.
+The example classifier is trained by the multi-class SVM algorithm.
+Then, there are 4 different methods how to construct a selection function the SVM classifier.
 The theory behind is outlined [here](http://cmp.felk.cvut.cz/~xfrancv/pages/sele.html).
 In Matlab run

 `example_svm`

-which will train all the selective classifiera, it will compare their performance in terms of Risk-Coverage curve and it will visualize them in 2D.
-The resulting figures are stored to the folder results/.
+which will train all the selective classifiers, it will compare their performance in terms of Risk-Coverage curve and it will visualize them in 2D.
+The resulting figures are then stored to the folder results/.

-# ICML paper Experiments
+# Replication of ICML paper experiments

 The codes for ICML paper are all stored in the folder icml2019/.
 To replicate the results, do the following 3 steps: